numixproject/numix-labs/README.md

 Launchpad PPA
 =============
 The Numix icon themes are available to install for Ubuntu users via a PPA repository.
-Open a terminal and run :
+Open a terminal and run:

     sudo add-apt-repository ppa:numix/ppa
     sudo apt-get update
     sudo apt-get install numix-icon-theme numix-icon-theme-circle

-You can also install the "numix-icon-theme-utouch" and numix-icon-theme-shine" packages but neither are currently actively maintained.
+You can also install the ```numix-icon-theme-utouch``` and ```numix-icon-theme-shine``` packages but neither are currently actively maintained.

 Tips